What is the Difference Between a Zero Waste or Eco-Friendly Lifestyle?

 Eco-friendly focuses on finding ways to reduce our environmental impact by using more natural, chemical free and sustainable materials, while zero waste focuses on reducing the amount of trash we create by reusing or repurposing items instead of throwing them away.

-At the end of the day, whether you choose eco-friendly or zero waste strategies (or even a combination), one thing is certain: taking action now will help ensure that future generations can enjoy a healthy and prosperous world — something that’s worth its weight in gold!
+At the end of the day, whether you choose eco-friendly or zero waste strategies (or even better, a combination), one thing is certain: taking action now will help ensure that future generations can enjoy a healthy and prosperous world — something that’s worth its weight in infinitely recyclable, gold!

 Liz x